RAS705/Kickstarter-Analysis/README.md

 This project will take data from Kickstarter and analyze it to help Louise in determining how to run her next funding campaign.
 We will look at the two following questions:

-- Does when the funding campaign is started affect success of the campaign?
+- Does start date of the funding campaign affect success of the campaign?
 - How does the funding goal affect the success of a campaign?